AlexOrlek/sftp_py/README.md

-sftp_py is a Python package for transferring files between remote and local directories using the [paramiko](http://www.paramiko.org/) sftp client<br>
+sftp_py is a Python package for transferring files between remote and local directories using the [paramiko](http://www.paramiko.org/) sftp client.
+After transfer, downloaded/uploaded files can be optionally deleted from the remote/local source directory.
+Only files (not directories) are transferred - there is no option to recursively transfer nested directories.<br>

 # Installation